-Certain BlackRock funds in which the C, S, and I Funds are invested may invest in futures contracts and other derivatives to the extent contemplated by the fund guidelines.
+Certain BlackRock funds in which the S and I Funds are invested, and the separate account in which the C Fund is invested, may invest in futures contracts and other derivatives to the extent contemplated by the fund guidelines.
 As part of the investment strategies, derivative instruments may be used to provide liquidity for daily investments or to manage currency, interest, and other exposures.

 The F, C, S, and I Funds also participate in securities lending activities, under agreements between BlackRock and third parties to lend debt and equity securities in exchange for collateral.
 The collateral received, which is required to equal 102% of the value of the securities lent (for domestic equities) and 105% of the value of securities lent (for international equities), as marked to market each day, may be invested in cash collateral funds managed by BlackRock, which in turn invest in money market securities and instruments.
-The cash collateral funds may also invest in certain derivative financial instruments, including swaps and futures.
+(As stated in Note 1, a portion of the cash collateral for securities lending by the C Fund is invested in G Fund securities.)The cash collateral funds may also invest in certain derivative financial instruments, including swaps and futures.
 The major source of risk in any securities lending program is that the securities and instruments in which the cash collateral received (against security loans) is invested may decline in value.
 BlackRock's responsibilities include performing appropriate borrower and collateral investment credit analysis, demanding adequate types and levels of collateral and complying with applicable Department of Labor and Federal Financial Institutions Examiner Council regulations regarding securities lending.
-As of the years ended December 31, 2010, and December 31, 2009, the TSP's maximum exposure to credit risk from the derivatives, should the counterparties fail to perform and the collateral received prove to be of no value, was approximately \$0.0 million and \$0.2 million, respectively.

-The tables at Appendix 2 show how the participants' account balances in the various investment options are allocated among the core TSP funds as of and for the years ended December 31, 2010, and December 31, 2009, respectively.
+The tables at Appendix 2 show how the participants' account balances in the various investment options are allocated among the core TSP funds as of and for the years ended December 31, 2011, and December 31, 2010, respectively.